ResearchObject/ro-crate/docs/_specification/1.3-DRAFT/appendix/relative-uris.md

     }
 ```

-In this approach, the Detached RO-Crate Package can be resolved to the corresponding Attached RO-Crate Package by following the `@id` of the Root Data Set or the Root Metadata File entity.
+In this approach, the Detached RO-Crate Package can be resolved to the corresponding Attached RO-Crate Package by following the `@id` of the Root Data Set.

 If the new Detached RO-Crate Package is not meant as a snapshot of the corresponding Attached RO-Crate Package, then such contextual entities should be assigned new `@id`, e.g. by generating random UUIDs like `urn:uuid:e47e41d9-f924-4c07-bc90-97e7ed34fe35`.
 Such tranformations are typically not catered for by traditional JSON-LD tooling and require additional implementation.